MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmRoleAssignment.md

 ```

 ### -ObjectId
-Specifies the Azure Active Directory ObjectId of the User, Group or Service Principal.
+Specifies the Azure Active Directory ObjectId of the User, Group, or Service Principal.
 Filters all assignments that are made to the specified principal.

 ```yaml